hugoledoux/startinpy/docs/howitworks.md

 The deletion of a vertex is also possible.
 The algorithm implemented is a modification of the one of [Mostafavi, Gold, and Dakowicz (2003)](https://doi.org/10.1016/S0098-3004(03)00017-7).
-The ears are also filled by flipping, so it's, in theory, more robust.
+The ears are also filled by flipping, so it's in theory more robust.
 I have also extended the algorithm to allow the deletion of vertices on the boundary of the convex hull.
 The algorithm is sub-optimal, but, in practice, the number of neighbours of a given vertex in a DT is only 6, so it doesn't really matter.